brandonlw/Psychson/README.md

 ## Questions?
 Comments?
 Complaints?

-Unfortunately this isn't the most straightforward process at the moment, so if you have questions, open an [issue](https://github.com/adamcaudill/Psychson/issues) we'll do our best to help (and update the readme/wiki).
+Unfortunately this isn't the most straightforward process at the moment, so if you have questions, open an [issue](https://github.com/adamcaudill/Psychson/issues) and we'll do our best to help (and update the readme/wiki).